Operators

 1. Operators Cost (O.C.): How many NYM the operator requests to cover their costs per month, divided by 720 (this value is set by the operator in the bonding wallet node settings)

-2. Profit Margin (P.M.): What's the extra % cut the operator requests (this value is set by the operator in the bonding wallet node settings)
+2. Profit Margin (P.M.): The extra % cut that the operator requests (this value is set by the operator in the bonding wallet node settings, smallest value is 20% to prevent race to bottom)

-3. Bond & Stake proportionaly: The remaining rewards are distributed proportionaly to the weight of every stake (including self bond, self delegation and each delegation).
+3. Bond & Stake proportionally: The remaining rewards are distributed proportionally to the weight of every stake (including self bond, self delegation and each delegation).

 Nyx Epoch vs Interval